Chapter 10 Map Algebra

 Figure 10.7: Example of a focal operation where the kernel is defined by a Gaussian function whereby the closest cells are assigned a greater weight.

-A zonal operation computes a new summary value (such as the mean) from cells aggregated for some zonal unit.
-In the following example, the cell values from the raster layer are aggregated into three zones whose boundaries are delineated in red.
+In the following example, the cell values from the raster layer are aggregated into three zones whose boundaries are delineated by red polygons.
 Each output zone shows the average value of the cells within that zone.

 Example of a zonal operation where the cell values are averaged for each of the three zones delineated in red.